European Union roaming regulations: Areas not covered

 The regulations do not apply to areas which are connected to member states but are outside the EU.
 Saint Martin, an overseas collectivity of France which is part of the EU and has free roaming for EU phones, while in Sint Maarten, a constituent country of the Kingdom of the Netherlands and the other half of the Caribbean island, prices are high, as it is not part of the EU.

 The last member state of EFTA, Switzerland, is not party to the EEA agreement, and is instead linked to the EU by a series of bilateral agreements.
 Despite close relations with the EU in several fields, the regulations do not apply to Switzerland.
 Monaco, Andorra and San Marino have cooperation with the EU, like usage of the euro, but not free roaming.

 The United Kingdom left the EU in the end of January 2020.
 In accordance with the Brexit withdrawal agreement, free roaming was kept during a transition period ending on 31 December 2020.
-Free roaming UK–EU its no longer guaranteed as the regulations are contained within a European regulation and not a directive, and have not been incorporated into UK law.
-However, some UK mobile providers, such as O2 and Virgin Mobile have continued to allow free roaming for UK citizens in the EEA after the end of the Brexit transition period.
+Free roaming between the UK and the EU is no longer guaranteed as the regulations are contained within a European regulation and not a directive, and have not been incorporated into UK law.
+However, some UK mobile providers, such as O2 and Virgin Mobile have continued to allow free roaming for British residents in the EEA after the end of the Brexit transition period.